-Our Deputy Designated Safeguarding Lead (DDSL) is Mrs Jane Parocki.
+Our Designated Safeguarding Lead (DSL) is Mrs Jane Parocki.

-The Role of the DSL/DDSL
+The role of the DSL/DDSL

-Manage Referrals:
+Manage referrals:

-- Refer cases of suspected abuse to the local authority children's social care as required; - Support staff who make referrals to local authority children's social care; - Refer cases to the Channel programme where there is a radicalisation concern as required; - Support staff who make referrals to the Channel programme; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required: and - Refer cases where a crime may have been committed to the Police as required.
+- Refer cases of suspected abuse to the local authority children's social care as required - Make appropriate referrals to external services to support children at Early Help level

+- Refer cases to the Channel programme where there is a radicalisation concern as required - Support staff who make referrals to the Channel programme - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - Refer cases where a crime may have been committed to the Police as required.

-Work with Others:
+Work with others:

-- Liaise with the Headteacher to inform her of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations.
-This will include being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019); - Act as a point of contact with the safeguarding partners; - As required, liaise with the 'case manager' (as per Part Four) and the designated officer (LADO) at the local authority for child protection concerns in cases which concern a staff member; - Liaise with all staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically; - Act as a source of support, advice, and expertise for all staff; - Liaise with the Mental Health Support Team, where safeguarding concerns are linked to mental health; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - Work with the Headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement, and achievement at school.
-This includes: - ensure that each school knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and - > support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.
+- Liaise with the Headteacher to inform them of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations.
+This will include being aware of the requirement for children to have an Appropriate Adult (PACE Code C 2019) - Act as a point of contact with the safeguarding partners - As required, liaise with the 'case manager' (as per Part four) and the designated officer (LADO) at the local authority for child protection concerns in cases which concern a staff member - Liaise with all staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically - Act as a source of support, advice, and expertise for all staff - Liaise with the Mental Health Support Team, where safeguarding concerns are linked to mental health - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - Work with the Headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement, and achievement at school.
+This includes: - Ensuring that each school knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort - > Supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.

-Training, Knowledge and Skills:
+Training, knowledge and skills: